 How to Book a Tour

 The tours with the Shipyard Pals are free of charge.
-Tours last year took place at 11:00 am and 1:00 pm on Thursdays and Sundays between early July and late September.
-In 2022 they ran from July 7th until September 25th.
-You could just show up for a tour.
-You could also book a free group tour by calling the museum at 604-990-3700 (ext.
-8008).
+Tours take place at 11:00 am and 1:00 pm on Wednesdays and Sundays between early June and late September.
+You can just show up for a tour.
+You don’t have to book in advance.

 Shipyard Pals Video